SilverMarcs/tetris-rxjs/README.md

 - `A` button: Move block left
 - `D` button: Move block right
 - `H` button: Hold the block (more on this in Report)
-- `Enter` button: rotate block clockwise
+- `E` button: rotate block clockwise
+- `Q` button: rotate block anti-clockwise